econgrowth/econgrowth.github.io-src/content/pages/Create Deepnote Account.md

 You should be all set to start using Deepnote.
 To log in, you will use your **.EDU** email and use the link you get in your mail's inbox.
 No passwords or anything (so far).

 # Upgrade to Education Plan
---
+---

 If you created your account with an **.EDU** email you already have educational benefits.
-If you did not use an **.EDU** email, e.g., you used yoru personal email account, you will need to request educational benefits as explained below.
+If you did not use an **.EDU** email, e.g., you used your personal email account, you may need to request educational benefits as explained below.

 1. Click on **Billing & usage**.